 This with us!
 Get access to everyday signalsOpen account

-The US dollar is weakening today against the pound, strengthening against the yen, and has an ambiguous dynamics with the euro.
+The US currency is weakening against the euro today and has mixed dynamics in pairs with the yen and the pound.

-The Japanese yen is weakening today against its main competitors - the euro, the pound, and the US dollar.
+The European currency is strengthenimg today against its main competitors: the US dollar, the pound and the yen.

-AUD today has mixed dynamics in pairs with the US dollar and the euro, weakens to the pound and strengthens against the yen.
+The British currency today is weakening against the euro and has mixed dynamics in pairs with the US dollar and the yen.